 There are three golf courses located in Waushara County.
-However, there are no golf courses within the Town of Leon.
-The following golf courses are located within the County: the Waushara Country Club, Two Oaks North Golf Course and Marl Links.
-Waushara Country Club, located on STH 21 east of Wautoma, has recently been expanded to a 27-hole facility.
+However, there are no golf courses within the Town of Plainfield.
+The following golf courses are located within the county and are further described below: the Waushara Country Club, Two Oaks North Golf Course and Marl Links.

+The Waushara Country Club is located on STH 21 east of Wautoma, has recently been expanded to a 27-hole facility.
 Although the course is semi-private, guests are always welcome.
 Two Oaks North Golf Course is located near the City of Wautoma on CTH F in the Town of Marion.
-This 18-hole public course provides a golfing experience amid a scenic, peaceful, countryside setting.
+This 18-hole public golf course provides a golfing experience amid a scenic, peaceful, countryside setting.
 Marl Links, a par 3 course located near Marl Lake in the Town of Deerfield, is also available for public play.
-The courses offer challenging opportunities for golfers of all skill levels.57
+The courses offer challenging opportunities for golfers of all skill levels.